Can you use US Dollars in Costa Rica?

 By tipping a waiter or local taxi driver US$1, you are not doing this person any favor at all.

 That person would have to go to the bank and stand in line for 30 minutes to be able to exchange that dollar.
 Unless that person has a US dollar account at a bank, which I doubt they will.

 Tipping in US dollars is normal at the airport and in your hotel.

 Real estate and cars

-Costa Rica real estate and cars are usually offered and sold in US dollars because they are expensive items.
+Costa Rica real estate and cars are usually offered and sold in US dollars.
+That’s because they are expensive items and we have an ever-changing exchange rate.
 Only cars older than 5 years and rural real estate are usually negotiated in Colones as they are generally marketed strictly on the local market.

-Every so many years, the Costa Rican government has had to re-design the Colon because of its devaluation.
-Since I moved to Costa Rica, they have gotten rid of the 5 centimos (cents), 10 centimos, 25, centimos, 50 centimos, 1 colon (large size), 2 colones (large size), 5 Colones (large size) and the 5, 10, 20, 50 and 100 colones bank notes and moved over to much larger currency.
+Every so often, the Costa Rican government has had to re-design the Colon because of its devaluation.
+Since I moved to Costa Rica, they have gotten rid of the

 Don’t show off

 Don’t show off, don’t carry wads of dollars on you, and if you do, don’t show them to everyone around you.
 You’ll be asking for trouble.